MohammadSheikh/eightpuzzle/README.md

 ## Introduction
 The concept of “Eight Puzzle” derives from the actual game, “Fifteen Puzzle”.
 This consists of a grid that is 3x3 with 9 entries 0 through 8, with 0 being the “empty” one.
 This is so that each tile could be unique to its own integer.
 A tile next to 0 can be moved into its place, but that previous tile must be assigned to be 0.
-Dr. Eamonn introduced an interesting first project idea in Fall 2021, CS 170 at UCR.
 This report consists of details through the completion of this project.
 Algorithms such as UCS, Manhattan Distance, and Misplaced Tiles were applied with the programming language Python.
 ## Comparison of Algorithms
 Uniform Cost Search, A* using the Manhattan Distance heuristic, and A* using the Misplaced Tile heuristic are the algorithms that were implemented.
 ### Uniform Cost Search